It’s holiday time again. A time filled with family, fun, friends and… fights.

-A little bit of remembering shows a lot of caring.
-If you know your good friend has an important meeting, doctor’s appointment, job interview etc., be sure to follow up with him or her that day.
-Call, email, text or ask in person, “How did it go?”
+A little bit of remembering shows a lot of care.
+If you know your good friend has an important meeting, doctor’s appointment, job interview, etc., be sure to follow up with him or her that day.
+Call, email, text, or ask in person, “How did it go?”
 This sends a clear message: I care about you and you are important to me.

 Make it a habit to do this whenever a friend or family member tells you about something important that is happening in his/her life.
 If you seldom have anything to follow up on, that’s a telltale sign that you don’t know or care about what is going on in other people’s lives.